PaloAltoNetworks/upload-secure-artifact/README.md

 ## Acknowledgments

-  •	This action uses truffleHog to scan for secrets.
+  - This action uses [truffleHog](https://github.com/trufflesecurity/trufflehog) to scan for secrets.
-  •	The artifact upload functionality is based on the upload-artifact GitHub action.
+  - The artifact upload functionality is based on the [upload-artifact](https://github.com/actions/upload-artifact) GitHub action V4.

 ## Contact